Oceanside Child Support Attorney – Helping With Legal Orders, Planning Modifications, And Other Family Law Matters

 - The honest and aggressive lawyers at our award-winning law firm have been serving the Oceanside and San Diego community for nearly two decades!

-- At other law firms, clients may only work with a caseworker, but at Fischer & Thiel, LLP, clients work one-on-one with a top child support lawyer.
+- At other law firms, clients may only work with a legal caseworker, but at Fischer & Thiel, LLP, clients work one-on-one with a top child support lawyer.

 - Give us a call to speak to an attorney about your child support case.